googleapis/google-cloud-python/packages/google-cloud-spanner/docs/batch-usage.rst

 Delete records using a Batch
 ----------------------------

 :meth:`Batch.delete` removes one or more records from a table.
-Non-existent rows do not cause errors.
+Attempting to delete rows that do not exist will not cause errors.

 .. code:: python